INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Discussion

-This workflow introduces a new design choice: in addition to formulating effective queries, researchers must also decide how far down the ranked search results to inspect.
-In this way, "effort" becomes tunable.
-Reviewing only the top-ranked subset often recovers the most relevant observations with minimal redundancy, as shown in the dietary analysis case study, where experts verified only first 200 images recovered to obtain a sufficient quantity of data.
+\textbf{Managing effort, ranking, and verification.} This workflow introduces a new design choice: in addition to formulating effective queries, researchers must also decide how far down the ranked search results to inspect.
+In this way, ``effort'' becomes tunable.
+Reviewing only the top-ranked subset often recovers the most relevant observations with minimal redundancy, as shown in the dietary analysis case study, where experts verified only the first 200 images recovered to obtain a sufficient quantity of data.